James McAtee: Return to Manchester City

+Nottingham Forest

+On 16 August 2025, Premier League club Nottingham Forest announced the signing of McAtee on a five-year contract for a fee close to £30 million.

 International career

 In November 2019, McAtee made his international debut for England U18 and scored twice in a 4–4 draw with Norway.
 On 6 September 2021, he scored one of England U20's goals in a 6–1 win over Romania.

 On 6 June 2022, McAtee received his first call up to the England U21s.
-On 10 June 2022, McAtee made his U21 debut during a 2023 UEFA European Under-21 Championship qualification 5–0 victory away to Kosovo.
+On 10 June 2022, he made his U21 debut during a 2023 UEFA European Under-21 Championship qualification 5–0 victory away to Kosovo.
+In October 2024 McAtee scored the winning goal during a qualifier against Ukraine.

+On 6 June 2025, it was confirmed that McAtee would captain England at the 2025 UEFA European Under-21 Championship.
+He scored the opening goal of their quarter-final victory over Spain.
+McAtee was named player of the match in the final as England defeated Germany after extra time to lift the trophy.
+His performances during the competition resulted in him being chosen by the UEFA Technical Observer panel for their team of the tournament.

 Personal life

-McAtee is the younger brother of Grimsby Town striker John McAtee.
+McAtee is the younger brother of Bolton Wanderers striker John McAtee.
+They are from Walkden.
 Their father, paternal grandfather and great-uncles played rugby league professionally, and the football players and managers Alan Ball Sr. and Alan Ball Jr. are their maternal great-grandfather and great-uncle respectively.